Audiens/golang-workshop/2020-09/Readme.md

 ## Step 5

 ### Create a pod without a volume
-Create a mysql5.7 pod and apply it.
+Create a mysql5.7 deployment and apply it.
 Once the pod is up and running, run the command to login inside the Pod:
 ```shell script
 $ kubectl exec -it db-no-storage -- mysql -u root
 # once logged in: